-EARHING & PURCHASING VIRTUAL CURRENCY & VIRTUAL (BODDS.
-You may have the ability to purchase VC or to earn VC from Licensor for the completion of certain activities or accomplishments in the Software For example.
-Leenous may provide VC or VC you not be completion of a in-gain ear either, such sat attaining a new level, completing an ear evel ex- of the stack or certaining user content.
+EARNING & PURCHASING VIRTUAL CURRENCY & VIRTUAL GOODS: You may have the ability to purchase VC or to earn VC from Licensor for the completion of certain activities or accomplishments in the Software.
+For example, Licensor may provide VC or VG upon the completion of an in-game activity, such as attaining a new level, completing a task, or creating user content.
 Once obtained, VC and/or VG will be credited to your User Account.
 You may purchase VC and VG only within the Software, or through a platform, participating third-party online store, application store, or other store authorized by Licensor (all referred to herein as "Software Store").
-Furchase and use of in-gaine lems or currency through a Software Store are subject to the Software Store is used for those and the software Store are subject to the Software Store a
+Purchase and use of in-game items or currency through a Software Store are subject to the Software Store's governing documents, including but not limited to, the Terms of Service and User Agreement.
+This online service has been sublicensed to you by the Software Store.
+Licensor may offer discounts or promotions on the purchase of VC, and such discounts and promotions may be modified or discontinued by Licensor at any time without notice to you.
+Upon completing an authorized purchase of VC from an Application Store, the amount of purchased VC will be credited to your User Account.
+The Licensor shall establish a maximum amount you may spend to purchase VC per transaction and/or per day, which may vary depending on the associated Software.
+Licensor, in its sole discretion, may impose additional limits on the amount of VC you may purchase or use, how you may use VC, and the maximum balance of VC that may be credited to your User Account.
+You are solely responsible for all VC purchases made through your User Account regardless of whether or not authorized by you.